 4.4.2 Conversion from normal to hemispherical emissivity

 The hemispherical emissivity, rather than the normal emissivity, is the property used in thermal calculations.
-Rather than measure the hemispherical value it is calculated using empirical expressions[7].
+Rather than to measure the hemispherical value it is calculated from the normal emissivity using empirical expressions[7].

 For uncoated substrates the expression is: